-Explosion-Proof Cameras, High-Temperature Viewing, and other Extreme Environments
+Explosion-Proof Cameras, High-Temperature Viewing, and Other Enclosures for Extreme Environments

 Unfortunately, the need for special equipment is only discovered after the first disaster.
 When electric power was first used in coal mines, the lethal explosions prompted the changes in the electrical engineering standards.
 It became apparent that sparks had to be prevented when there was coal dust or methane gas present.